ryancara/Spektrafilm-LUT-Generator/README.md

 - **CLF** is the native/reference output.
 - **CUBE** export is created by first generating a CLF, then baking it to a 64³ Resolve CUBE using OpenColorIO `ociobakelut`.
-- The old hand-written CUBE writer is no longer used in the normal workflow.

 Recommended default workflow: